blaenk/site/content/notes/postgresql.md

 Window functions are only permitted in the `SELECT` list and the `ORDER BY` clause of a query.

 The `PARTITION BY` sub-clause partitions (groups) the rows sharing the same values for the provided expression.
 These partitions are processed separately by the window function.
-The `PARTITION BY` clause is similar to `GROUP BY` except its values are always expressions, not output-column names or numbers The `ORDER BY` sub-clause can be used to order each resulting partition.
+The `PARTITION BY` clause is similar to `GROUP BY` except its values are always expressions, not output-column names or numbers.
+The `ORDER BY` sub-clause can be used to order each resulting partition.
 Then, for each row, the window function is computed across the rows that are in the same partition.

 If the `PARTITION BY` clause is omitted then there will only be one resulting partition containing all of the rows.